ije/md4w/README.md

 ## Streaming API

-md4w supports streaming API for large markdown files, this also is useful for a http servert to stream the response.
+md4w supports streaming API for large markdown files, this also is useful for a http server to stream the response.

 ```js
 import { mdToReadableHtml } from "md4w";